doublekunzite/kimi-capital/posts/ICE-protests.md

 ## **I. ICE as Material Apparatus: The Base-Superstructure Contradiction**

 ### **ICE's Economic Function**
 ICE embodies the **material necessity of racialized capitalism** to control labor mobility and maintain a hyper-exploitable workforce.
-With a **FY2026 budget of $181.3 billion** ($11.3B base + $170B reconciliation bill), ICE has become the **most funded law enforcement agency in US history**.
+With a **FY2026 budget of $11.3 billion**, ICE has become the **most funded law enforcement agency in US history**.
 This isn't accidental—it's proportional to capitalism's crisis needs.

 **Material Roles ICE Performs:**
 1. **Reserve Army Management**: Creates constant threat of deportation, **suppressing wages** for *all* workers, not just immigrants .
 Studies show a 1% increase in deportations reduces native worker wages by 0.3-0.5% by expanding the reserve army.
 2. **Labor Segmentation**: Different legal statuses = different wage scales = **higher relative surplus value** extraction .
 3. **Social Reproduction Crisis**: By targeting school nutrition programs, emergency Medicaid, and domestic violence shelters, ICE **destabilizes social reproduction for the entire working class**, making workers more desperate and compliant.
-4. **Military-Industrial Profit**: The $181B flows directly to **private prison corporations** (CoreCivic, GEO Group), defense contractors, and surveillance tech firms—a **direct wealth transfer** from working-class taxpayers to capital.

 ### **Class Contradiction Within Capital**
 - **Agrarian/Industrial Capital**: Benefits from deportable workforce for agriculture, meatpacking, construction